oberwiesenfeld/checkpages-oberwiesenfeld-tech/README.md

 ## CheckPageTest

-The unit test file `CheckPagesTest` holds the selenium tests against the webpage https://oberwiesenfeld.tech
+The java unit test file `CheckPagesTest` holds the selenium tests against the webpage https://oberwiesenfeld.tech

 ## Log of a sample run